What are your entrance requirements?

 Admission to the University is offered on a selective basis.
 To be considered for admission, candidates must submit an application, official high school or GED transcripts, results of the ACT or SAT examination, a teacher’s recommendation, a personal essay and a summary of school and community activities.
 OWU requires that applicants have earned either a diploma from an accredited high school or the GED Certificate prior to enrolling at the University.
 Students who have been home schooled should consult with the Office of Admission.

 Successful candidates for admission typically rank in the top quarter of their high school classes, have earned a minimum B average in their academic course work and have demonstrated involvement and leadership in school or community organizations.
-Standardized test scores generally reflect commensurate achievement and ability; however test scores are optional in the admission process, if the student has a 3.0 GPA or above.
+Standardized test scores generally reflect commensurate achievement and ability; however test scores are optional in the admission process.